 By delegation from the Coordinator, the Director-OAAA:

-APPLICATION OF ACADEMIC PERSONNEL POLICY: ACADEMIC DEPARTMENTS/ORGANIZED RESEARCH UNITS/PROGRAMS
+V. APPLICATION OF ACADEMIC PERSONNEL POLICY: ACADEMIC DEPARTMENTS/ORGANIZED RESEARCH UNITS/PROGRAMS

 Current methods of outreach and recruitment shall be reviewed and, when necessary, new or modified methods shall be introduced in order to broaden the scope of the search.
 Good faith affirmative action efforts shall be undertaken to recruit minority and women applicants for those job groups and units where underutilization has been determined to exist.
 Affirmative action outreach and recruitment efforts shall be undertaken also for individuals with disabilities and for special disabled and Vietnam era veterans.